Benign paroxysmal positional vertigo

 What are the symptoms of benign paroxysmal positional vertigo?

 Someone having an attack of vertigo has the feeling that everything is spinning around them, like being on a carousel.
-Benign paroxysmal positional vertigo usually occurs as a result of the head moving quickly, for example when the person:
+Benign paroxysmal positional vertigo is usually triggered by the head moving quickly, for example when a person:

 • sits up from lying down.

-Benign paroxysmal positional vertigo is usually caused by rapid head movements.
+Benign paroxysmal positional vertigo is usually triggered by rapid head movements.

 The feeling of dizziness only usually lasts a short while: between a few seconds and five minutes at most.